Cannabis manufacturing

 Cannabis manufacturers must comply with OSHA’s Hazard Communication Standard.
 Manufacturers need a written Hazard Communication Plan that outlines the business’ compliance with labeling hazardous containers, maintenance of safety data sheets (SDSs), and hazardous materials training for employees.

-Businesses are required to train employees on hazardous materials before the employees starting work and as new hazardous materials are introduced into the process.
+You must train your employees on hazardous materials before they start work and as you introduce new hazardous materials.
 This includes training employees to assess, monitor, and identify hazardous conditions.
-Documentation of the Hazard Communication Plan and training are required to be maintained and available for review.
+Also, you must maintain a hazard communication plan and have it available for review.

 State health and safety regulations

-The State may have specific safety and health requirements that have not been established by OSHA.
-For example, in California, cannabis employers are required to have a written Injury and Illness Prevention Program (IIPP) that includes procedures to identify and correct health/safety hazards.
+Your state may have specific safety and health requirements that OSHA does not.
+For example, in California, cannabis employers must have a written Injury and Illness Prevention Program (IIPP) that includes procedures to identify and correct hazards.

 State regulations pertaining to the safety, packaging, and labeling of products can vary from state to state so it will be important to learn local laws while periodically checking for changes to remain compliant.